cherub-i/jira-ticket-creator/readme.md

-You can configure the JIRA URL, board numner and credentials in the script itself, but I would advise you to create a script `config.sh` in the same folder as the script an configure the variables there (the script already supports this - just use the same variable names as in the script).
+You can configure the JIRA URL, board numner and credentials in the script itself, but I would advise you to create a script `config.sh` in the same folder as the script and configure the variables there (the script already supports this - just use the same variable names as in the script).
-This will make it easier to use the script with different configs and to pull updated for the script.
+This will make it easier to use the script with different configs and to pull updates for the script.

 ## Usage
 The script itself will print out usage information if you start it without the right set of parameters, please refer to that.
+Take a look at [```tickets.example.json```](./tickets.example.json) to find out how to formulate the JSON with the ticktes you want to create.